Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 **Check 2: Is the plugin installed and enabled?**
 1. Go to **Dashboard** → **Plugins** → **My Plugins**
-2. Verify **Auto Collections Random Collections** is listed and "Active"
+2. Verify **Home Sections Random Collections** is listed and "Active"
 3. If disabled, click on it, enable it, and restart your server

 **Check 3: Did you restart after installation?**